 In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842) which supersedes FASB ASC Topic 840, Leases (Topic 840) and provides principles for the recognition, measurement, presentation and disclosure of leases for both lessees and lessors.
 The new standard requires lessees to apply a dual approach, classifying leases as either finance or operating leases based on the principle of whether or not the lease is effectively a financed purchase by the lessee.
 This classification will determine whether lease expense is recognized based on an effective interest method or on a straight-line basis over the term of the lease, respectively.
 A lessee is also required to record a right-of-use asset and a lease liability for all leases with a term of greater than 12 months regardless of classification.
 Leases with a term of 12 months or less will be accounted for similar to existing guidance for operating leases.
-The standard is effective for annual and interim periods beginning after December 15, 2018, with early adoption permitted upon issuance.
-The Company is evaluating the application of this standard but has not yet determined the potential effects it may have on the Company's consolidated financial statements.
+In July 2018, the FASB issued ASU 2018-10, Codification Improvements to Topic 842, Leases which clarifies multiple aspects of the guidance under Topic 842.
+The standards are effective for annual and interim periods beginning after December 15, 2018, with early adoption permitted upon issuance.
+The Company believes the new standards will significantly impact the accounting for its operating leases for office and laboratory facilities.
+The Company expects the adoption of these standards will have a material impact on the Company's consolidated balance sheet; however, the evaluation of these standards is not yet complete, and the Company has not yet determined the potential impact on the Company's consolidated statement of operations.